nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 !!! tip

     In the Gitpod environment, you can also find the output file in the file explorer, and view its contents by clicking on it.
+Alternatively, you can use the `code` command to open the file for viewing.

+    ```bash
+    code output.txt
+    ```

 ### Takeaway

-You know how to run a simple command in the terminal that outputs some text, and optionally, how to make it write the output to a file.
+You now know how to run a simple command in the terminal that outputs some text, and optionally, how to make it write the output to a file.

 ### What's next?